-Dr. Milton is also a graduate of prestigious national defense institutions, including the Defense Language Institute and the Command and General Staff College, Eisenhower Center, Ft.
+Dr. Milton is also a graduate of the Defense Language Institute in Monterey, CA; and the Command and General Staff College, Ft.
 Leavenworth, KS.
-He was awarded several prizes for his academic work, including the annual Knox Prize in Preaching, the Knox Prize in Systematic Theology, and MidAmerica Nazarene University’s annual Leadership Award.
-He serves with the rank of full professor, teaching courses in both masters and doctoral level programs at several institutions, including Belhaven University and Erskine Seminary.
+Michael A. Milton was awarded several prizes for his academic work, including the annual Knox Prize in Preaching, the Knox Prize in Systematic Theology, and MidAmerica Nazarene University’s annual Leadership Award.
+A tenured faculty member, He serves with the rank of full professor, teaching courses in both master and doctoral level programs at several institutions, including Belhaven University, Erskine Seminary, Reformed Seminary, and Lancaster Bible College and Capital Bible Seminary.
 He has lectured from Emmanuel College, Cambridge, to Monterrey, Mexico and Madras, India, and served on doctoral examination committees at numerous institutions around the world.

 Milton’s life verse is from Philippians 1:6: “Being confident of this, that He who has begun a good work in you will complete it unto the day of Jesus Christ.”
 Or, as Milton puts it in the title of his autobiography, “What God Starts, God Completes.”

-—Compiled from McCain & Co.
+—Compiled from Lynn McCain, McCain & Co., Nashville, TN.